PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 Some proposals, like "[MAGIC](https://arxiv.org/abs/2310.09217)", suggest that we should centralize AI development in a single organization.
 This makes AI development more controllable, but it also creates a single point of failure.
 But this is not a PauseAI proposal.

 The decision if something like that would be good or not could be decided multilaterally in a pause.
-Maybe a Apollo/ CERN type project is necessary, maybe not.
+Maybe a CERN/ Apollo/ Manhattan type project is necessary, maybe not.

 ## Descentralization will cause less safety-minded organizations to be in the race